JohnDeeZimmermann/CGGE2/docs/002 - GameObjects and Physics.md

 float speed = 500f*delta;
 ```
 Note that delta tends to be quite small, which is why your speed values must be larger to equalize that effect.

+### 2.6 Gravity
+`Gravity` is a physics component which can easily be added to any `PhysicalGameObject`.
+It automatically pushes the object down.
+Just provide it with a force and a `Mover` instance.

+### 2.7 Child Objects
+Child objects are attached to their parent objects and get called alongside the parent object.
+You can imagine the structure as a tree.
+In order to add child objects, use the GameObject's `addChild(GameObject)` method.

+It is important that the child object has the parent defined as its parent first.
+If the class of the child object does not expose a way to add a parent, it means that it doesn't support being added as a child.
+To support being added as child objects, a class should call `GameObject(Room, GameObject)` as `super` within its own constructor.
+Additionally, it should then also always use `getAbsoluteX()` and `getAbsoluteY()` when drawing the object.